 - Completed 18 units of course work successfully.

-- Completed a Letter of Permission and received approval from the Faculty of Kinesiology.
+- Submit a Letter of Permission request through the student centre (see steps at the bottom of this page) and received approval from the Faculty of Kinesiology.

 - Acceptance as a visiting student from the other institution after you are approved.